 As far as water goes I’m a little more careful.
 I carry with me a SteriPen and can give a quick swirl to a glass of water and know that it’s safe to drink.

-If I’m buying water I try to buy in gallon jugs to avoid all the plastic waste of
+If I’m buying water I try to buy in gallon jugs to avoid all the plastic waste of those smaller bottles.
+The waste in some of these 3rd world countries is staggering.

 Be sure to read our How to Avoid Altitude Sickness if you plan on hitting up any high country.

 Keep everything in your front pockets or side cargo pockets.
 A back pocket is just too easy to pick.
-If you’re in a crowded area or standing in a crowd make sure you swing your bag
+If you’re in a crowded area or standing in a crowd make sure you swing your bag up front.

 That goes for cameras as well.
 Even though they may be secured around your neck they can still pull the lens off.
 My Sony A7 lenses cost significantly more than the camera itself.